Ramazan Rragami: Club career

 Ramazan Rragami had a brilliant career as a player as well as a coach in the national and international arena.
 He started playing in his native town, Vllaznia, at the age of 16.
 He continued there until 1967 when he was recruited by the Partizani team of Tirana and played there until 1970.
 He returned to Vllaznia in 1970 and, in 1972, won both the league title and League Cup.
 In the final game of the League Cup, Rragami scored seven times from the penalty spot, twice during regular time and five additional penalty kicks after an aggregate tie.
-It is worth noting that this is the first and last time a player has scored all penalties for one team.
+This is the first and last time a player has scored all penalties for one team.
 FIFA regulations at that time allowed one player to execute all penalty kicks after a regular game tie.
 FIFA has since changed the rule and different players are now required to make the attempt.
 Rragami was part of a famous football threesome from Shkodër with Medin Zhega and Sabah Bizi.